Mike Meade

-Mike Meade (born February 12, 1960) is a former running back in the National Football League.
+Mike Meade (born February 12, 1960) is a former running back in the National Football League (NFL).

 Biography

 Meade was born Michael Lee Meade on February 12, 1960, in Dover, Delaware.

 Career

-Meade was drafted by the Green Bay Packers in the fifth round of the 1982 NFL Draft and played two seasons with the team before playing two seasons with the Detroit Lions.
+Meade was selected by the Green Bay Packers in the fifth round of the 1982 NFL draft and played two seasons with the team before playing two seasons with the Detroit Lions.
 He played at the collegiate level at Pennsylvania State University.